awemorris/suika3/README.md

 * **Suika2 (2016–2024)**: The cornerstone of our current architecture
   and the fruit of a decade of dedicated R&D. It delivers a full visual novel experience with extensive platform compatibility.
+  Several games with Suika3 were sold on App Store.

 * **Playfield Engine (2025–)**: A versatile 2D engine derived from the core portability layer of the Suika series.